pedro-gutierrez/clusterl/README.md

 Shell got {cluster_store,written,<<"foo">>,<<"bar">>}
 ```

-If you are no longer interested in receving updates, then you call `cluster_store:unsubscribe/1`
-to remove your process subscription.
+To unsubscribe, use `cluster_store:unsubscribe/1`.

-This feature is built with `pg2` so if your process dies, then the subscription
+This feature is built with `pg2` so if your process dies the subscription is automatically removed.
-will be automatically removed.

 It is only possible to subscribe once from the same Pid.